bikk-uk/react-css-flex/README.md

 # @react-css/flex

-A thin wrapper to help make CSS Flexbox simpler and more expressive
+A thin wrapper to help make CSS Flexbox simpler, more expressive, and easier to remember

 ## Getting Started